channyHuang/channyHuang.github.io/index.md

 ### Previous projects

 2013.03~2017.03

 Projects include:

-1. 3D Reconstruction System Project.
-(2015.03 ~ Now)
+1. **3D Reconstruction System Project.
+(2015.03 ~ 2017.03)**

 Given a set of images and a rough model (for example, a human’s head, or a geometry).
 The target is to reconstruct the scene with adequate precision.

-a) IMU and vision fusion in order to obtain the pose of camera frames and point clouds of the scene.
+- IMU and vision fusion in order to obtain the pose of camera frames and point clouds of the scene.

-b) According to obtained point clouds to reconstruct mesh surface and repair it with a rough model as reference.
+- According to obtained point clouds to reconstruct mesh surface and repair it with a rough model as reference.

-c) Then, generate skeleton of target model and use this skeleton to guide refinement of mesh vertexes in order to minimize the distance of reconstructed mesh and reference mesh.
+- Then, generate skeleton of target model and use this skeleton to guide refinement of mesh vertexes in order to minimize the distance of reconstructed mesh and reference mesh.

-d) Test the scheme and finish my master thesis in this subject
+- Test the scheme and finish my master thesis in this subject

-2. Relighting After Reconstruction Project.
-(2014.07-2015.06)
+2. **Relighting After Reconstruction Project.
+(2014.07-2015.06)**

-a) Design a system to relight an object through adjust the light parameters and embed it into a new scene
+- Design a system to relight an object through adjust the light parameters and embed it into a new scene

-b) And automatically calculate the light direction and other parameters when given an image and the 3D model of the scene in that image
+- And automatically calculate the light direction and other parameters when given an image and the 3D model of the scene in that image

-c) Problem: the result is not accurate enough, in the following days I will try to improve it
+- Problem: the result is not accurate enough, in the following days I will try to improve it

-3. Server Log Data Visualization Project.
-(2013.03-2014.06) Given many server log data and make them visible.
+3. **Server Log Data Visualization Project.
+(2013.03-2014.06)**

+Given many server log data and make them visible.

-a) Research to analysis the data to recover some useful rules and show them in graphics
+- Research to analysis the data to recover some useful rules and show them in graphics

-b) Try to catch new types of terminals, predict new product specification
+- Try to catch new types of terminals, predict new product specification

-c) Problem: data is so large that it takes a long time to show the result.
+- Problem: data is so large that it takes a long time to show the result.
 Because of some reasons, this project has been put on hold.

 #### Personal Infomation